BBQ Party Planner & Brisket Smoker Calculator (2026)

 Cooking Multiple Meats on a Smoker

-Cooking brisket, ribs, and chicken together isn’t as simple as putting everything in at the same time.
-This planner works backwards from your serving time to create a realistic cooking schedule, ensuring everything finishes at the same time—not hours apart
+Cooking brisket, ribs, and chicken together isn't as simple as putting everything into the smoker at the same time.
+Different cuts require wildly different cooking windows and temperatures.
+Our planner works backwards from your target serving time to create a realistic cooking schedule, ensuring everything finishes at the exact same time—not hours apart.

 Does Smoker Type Affect Cooking Time?